untitaker/script-macro/README.md

   similar tradeoffs about compilation speed (compile runtime for all macros once, run all macros without compilation)

+## Seriously?

+I seriously do wish that proc_macros were easier to write (inline with other code) and didn't contribute as much to compile time.
+One area where this comes up for me particularly often is programmatic test generation (or, parametrization).

+This is my best shot at making this happen today, but that doesn't mean I'm convinced that the end result is viable for production use.
+I hope that it inspires somebody else to build something better.

 ## API

 There are two main macros to choose from: